guardian/master-to-main/README.md

 ### Dry Run Mode

 The dry run mode can be used to see what would happen if the changes were made.
-The process will perform an GET requests and log all steps as if they were to be executed.
-This can be useful both to see how the process works without making changes and to run checks to reduce the change of encountering and error partway through the process.
+The process will perform GET requests and log all steps as if they were to be executed.
+This can be useful both to see how the process works without making changes and to run checks to reduce the chance of encountering and error partway through the process.

 ### Auth